 See a preview of what’s to come for Star Wars at Disneyland:

 - The Star Wars Launch Bay, an interactive experience that immerses guests into Star Wars at Disneyland.
 You can experience character meet and greets, real Star Wars costumes, props and other hands-on entertainment inside Star Wars Launch Bay.

 - Want more live Star Wars experiences while you wait?
-New in 2018, Star Wars: Secrets of the Empire Hyper-Reality Experience by ILMxLAB and The VOID tickets on sale now for this Downtown Disney experience.
+New in 2018, Star Wars: Secrets of the Empire Hyper-Reality Experience The VOID at Downtown Disney.